Ayngie/assignment-typescript-Webshop-VackraMaltiderAB/README.md

 # Group assignment - building a webshop

 ## Short description
-This project was a group assignment, at Medieinstitutet Sthlm.
+This project was an agile group assignment, at Medieinstitutet Sthlm.
 I built the fictitious webshop together with Wilma Wiker and Barbra Miklosovikova.
 Tha aim of the assignment was to build a webshop with Typescript & Sass.

+We used SCRUM & Jira for this agile project.

 NB!
 Changed repo-name due to existing actual company with old project name for the fictitious webshop.

+---

 ## Techniques used (shields/badges)
 ![Git badge](https://img.shields.io/badge/GIT-E44C30?style=for-the-badge&logo=git&logoColor=white/to/img.png)